KenKundert/inform/doc/user.rst

 """"""

 .. py:function:: render(obj, sort=None, level=0, tab='    ')
+   :noindex:

-:func:`inform.render` recursively converts an object to a string with reasonable formatting.
+:func:`render` recursively converts an object to a string with reasonable formatting.
 Has built in support for the base Python types (*None*, *bool*, *int*, *float*, *str*, *set*, *tuple*, *list*, and *dict*).
-If you confine yourself to these types, the output of :func:`inform.render` can be read by the Python interpreter.
+If you confine yourself to these types, the output of :func:`render` can be read by the Python interpreter.
 Other types are converted to string with *repr()*.
 The dictionary keys and set values are sorted if sort is *True*.
 Sometimes this is not possible because the values are not comparable, in which case render reverts to the natural order.

 This example prints several Python data types: